Kayaking & Canoeing the Middle Raccoon River

 - Counties

-The Middle Raccoon River is one of Iowa's designated water trails, tracing roughly 54 mi through Carroll, Dallas and Guthrie Counties.
-Whether you're kayaking, canoeing or tubing, this guide maps every public boat launch and access point on the Middle Raccoon River, the campgrounds nearby, and the live gauge readings you need to plan a safe day paddling in Iowa.
+The Middle Raccoon River is one of Iowa's designated water trails, tracing roughly 54 mi, winding through Carroll, Dallas and Guthrie Counties.
+This guide maps 17 public boat launches and access points and 6 nearby campgrounds on the Middle Raccoon River, plus the live USGS gauge readings you need to plan a safe day kayaking, canoeing or tubing in Iowa.

 Boat launches & access points on the Middle Raccoon River